This article was last updated Oct. 23, 2019.

 You may use your health insurance multiple times for different reasons throughout the year.
 A regular checkup at your doctor’s office, a trip to the walk-in clinic for a sick child, or maybe even a specialist visit when you have a health concern.

-After these visits, you might notice that your out-of-pocket costs vary depending on what type of care you received.
+After these visits, you might notice that the amount you pay out-of-pocket varies depending on what type of care you received.
 For example, an annual checkup generally costs less than a quick trip to a walk-in clinic.
 And, both are significantly less than an overnight stay in the hospital.

-Getting good news: Using health insurance for regular appointments
+Getting good news: Use health insurance for regular appointments

 Throughout her pregnancy, she’ll have regular appointments to make sure she and the baby are healthy.
 Typically, Mary's provider will bundle all of her pregnancy charges into a single bill after the delivery, but some imaging and lab work — like ultrasounds — may be billed separately.

 Mary's experiencing a healthy pregnancy.
 But, unfortunately, in May, Mary doesn’t feel well.
 She has a sore, scratchy throat and other flu-like symptoms.
-She calls her personal, or family, doctor to make an appointment, but he’s unavailable that day, so she heads to a walk-in clinic to get treatment.
-Mary may have to pay more here than she does at her regular doctor’s office, but she’ll receive care quickly instead of a few days later.
-Before Mary chooses a walk-in clinic, she logs in to myWellmark® Opens New Window to make sure it’s in her plan’s network.
+She calls her personal doctor to make an appointment, but he’s unavailable that day.
+So, she heads to a walk-in clinic to get treatment quickly instead of a few days later.
+Before Mary chooses a walk-in clinic, she logs in to myWellmark Opens New Window to make sure it’s in her plan’s network.

-Dealing with the unexpected: Using health insurance for surgery
+Dealing with the unexpected: Use health insurance for surgery

 In addition to being a doting husband and great dad, John plays on a soccer team for fun.
 In July, he takes a nasty fall and tears his ACL.
 John, with the help of his doctor, decides to schedule surgery at an outpatient facility to get it repaired right away.
-Depending on their plan, Mary and John will likely have to pay their deductible if they haven’t met it yet, plus coinsurance for the surgery.
-Both amounts go toward their out-of-pocket maximum (OPM).
+Depending on their plan, Mary and John will likely have to pay their deductible Glossary popover if they haven’t met it yet, plus coinsurance Glossary popover for the surgery.
+Both amounts go toward their out-of-pocket maximum (OPM) Glossary popover.

-myWellmark can help Mary and John estimate the amount John’s surgery will cost in various outpatient facilities nearby.
+The myWellmark Care Finder can help Mary and John estimate the amount John’s surgery will cost in various outpatient facilities nearby.

-Going back to school: Using health insurance for annual care
+Going back to school: Use health insurance for annual checkups

 In August, it’s almost time for Mary's 5-year-old son, Paul, to start kindergarten.
 Before starting school, Paul needs to go in for his annual checkup.
 Many Wellmark health plans cover preventive exams for children (in addition to annual physicals for Mary and John, and one well-woman exam for Mary) each year in full, so Mary won’t have to pay a copay at the office or be billed later.

-Welcoming a new addition: Using health insurance for hospital birth
+Welcoming a new addition: Use health insurance for a hospital birth

 In early October, Mary delivers a healthy baby girl, Emily, in the hospital.
 She spends two nights there before going back home.
 The cost of giving birth in a hospital can vary.
 If Mary hasn’t met her deductible yet, she’ll have to pay up to that amount, plus any coinsurance that may apply.
 Remember, she’ll never pay more than her out-of-pocket maximum for the year.